Sheelam-Sunnyth/Student-Management-System-Java/README.md

 ## 📋 Project Overview

-This Student Management System is a **Java Swing-based desktop application** that uses **MySQL** to store student details.
+This Student Management System is built using **Java Swing** for UI and **MySQL** for backend data storage.
-It allows users to:

-- Add student information
-- View all student records
-- Search students by ID, Last Name, or Major
-- Sort records by First Name, Last Name, or Major
-- Modify student details
-- Display results in a JTable GUI
+Features include adding students, modifying data, searching, sorting, displaying in tables, and simple database connectivity with JDBC.

 ---

 ## 🚀 Features

 ### 🎓 Student Operations
-- Add new students
+- Add Students
-- Modify details
+- Modify Records
 - Search by:
   - Student ID
   - Last Name